CanonicalLtd/maas-docs/en/api.md

 ------------------------------------------------------------------------

 Deletes a rack controller with the given system\_id.
-A rack controller cannot be deleted if it is set to primary\_rack on a VLAN and another rack controller cannot be used to provide DHCP for said VLAN.
-Use force to override this behavior.
+A rack controller cannot be deleted if it is set to [primary\_rack]{.title-ref} on a [VLAN]{.title-ref} and another rack controller cannot be used to provide DHCP for said VLAN.
+Use [force]{.title-ref} to override this behavior.

-Using force will also allow deleting a rack controller that is hosting pod virtual machines.
+Using [force]{.title-ref} will also allow deleting a rack controller that is hosting pod virtual machines.
 The pod will also be deleted.

 Rack controllers that are also region controllers will be converted to a region controller (and hosted pods will not be affected).